 We hope you will find these talks stimulating, and you can take part in the question time afterwards.
 The sessions will be chaired by Dr Nick Amor and you can watch them in your own homes.
-They will be live-streamed at 1400 from the cathedral and we are hoping to make them available afterwards, via our website or Facebook pages.
+Following the initial streaming of all four talks, they will be available to watch again at: https://stedscathedral.org/events/from-rise-to-ruins/.

 Further information on how to access talks can be found via the link at: https://www.abbeyofstedmund.org.uk/rise-to-ruins/.
 You do not need to create a Facebook Account.

 Saturday 28 November 2020: Dr Rik Hoggett, The abbey, the antiquaries and the archaeologists: discovering the abbey of St Edmund

 This lecture examines the ways in which antiquaries and archaeologists have approached the study of the abbey since the Dissolution, and reveals what recent archaeological fieldwork has told us about the development of the monastic site.

 Dr Richard Hoggett is a freelance heritage consultant, writer and lecturer, with an academic background in Anglo-Saxon and medieval monasticism.
 In 2018, he completed a detailed Heritage Assessment of the former abbey site, which has informed the ongoing work of the Abbey of St Edmund Heritage Partnership.